Zamerykanizowana/importer/README.md

 # importer
-Funny importer.
-Tool to count customers from one domain.
+This is a tool to count how many customers are registered within a given domain name

 ## Expected input
 `.csv` file with `email` column.